ACCESS-NRI/intake-dataframe-catalog/README.rst

 Intake already provides the ability to
 `nest sources in a catalog <https://intake.readthedocs.io/en/latest/catalog.html#catalog-nesting>`_ and search across them.
-However, data discoverability is limited in the case of very large numbers of nested sources, and the search functionality does readily provide the ability to execute complex searches on nested source metadata. intake-dataframe-catalog aims to provide a very simple catalog of intake sources that emphasises source search and discoverability.
+However, data discoverability is limited in the case of very large numbers of nested sources, and the search functionality does not readily provide the ability to execute complex searches on nested source metadata. intake-dataframe-catalog aims to provide a very simple catalog of intake sources that emphasises source search and discoverability.